 When it comes to Mexican food, enchiladas are a secret dinner hero.
-They are easy to assemble, covered in a delicious sauce, filled with lean beef and pinto bean filling then baked until bubbly and melty.
+They are easy to assemble, covered in a delicious sauce, filled with adobo pork and pinto bean filling then baked until bubbly and melty.
 These enchiladas are served with a side salad.

 Featured Saskatchewan Farmers & Producers